 That’s changing.
 As mobile malware threats grow more advanced, new kinds of data are being stolen, with potential impacts that are even more extensive.
 These include:

 - Recording both telephone and non-telephone conversations

 - Recording audio and video from the device

 - Destroying or wiping content and data

-A phishing/smishing link tries to trick the user into inputting their credentials on a fake login page in near real time.
+A phishing/smishing link tries to trick the user into inputting their credentials on a fake login page in near real-time.
 Mobile banking malware, in contrast, can lay in wait until the user activates a financial app.
-At that point the malware intervenes to steal credentials or information.
-All the while, victims believe they are safely interacting with the genuine banking app installed on their device.
+At that point, the phone malware intervenes to steal credentials or information.
+All the while, victims believe they are safely interacting with the genuine banking app installed on their devices.